mengchenwang/CV/README.md

 [Projects](#projects) | [Skills](#skills) | [Education](#education) | [Experience](#experience) | [Interests](#interests) | [LinkedIn](http://www.linkedin.com/in/mengchenwang)

-I am an analytical and creative Junior Developer.
+I am a Junior Developer with design expertise and 3 years' experience in a technical role.
 I am looking for a role where I can extend my programming knowledge and experience.

 After graduating from Imperial College, I spent 7 years working in the localisation industry, first at a localisation agency and later at Canon Europe.
-I have worked in translation, project management, localisation engineering and graphic design.
+My previous roles involve design and localisation engineering for firmware, software, web and apps.
 As my role and my interest becomes more and more technical, I have decided to become a full-time developer.

-I have completed a course at Makers Academy, a 16 week software development bootcamp, and I am looking forward to develop my skills further.
+I have completed a course at Makers Academy, a software development bootcamp, and I am looking forward to develop my skills further.

 ## Projects